 If one person can see something in you, others will see it when they are ready.

 When you make the list, avoid dependency statements.
-We become dependent on what others think of us when we don’t think of ourselves that way.
+We become dependent on what people think of us when we don’t think of ourselves that way.

 For example, if I think of myself as friendly, it doesn’t really matter when others tell me that I am, but if I want to think of myself as friendly, I first want to be considered friendly and work towards feeling friendly without depending on what others say.